laurent22/joplin/CONTRIBUTING.md

 Avoid listing multiple requests in one report in the [Github Issue Tracker](https://github.com/laurent22/joplin/issues?utf8=%E2%9C%93&q=is%3Aissue).
 One issue per request makes it easier to track and discuss it.

-Finally, when submitting a pull request, don't forget to [test your code](#unit-tests).
+Finally, before submitting a pull request, don't forget to [test your code](#unit-tests).

 # Contribute to the project